The Greekish Life

 The closer to town you are, the more the beaches are organized.
 There are "organized" and "disorganized" beaches, we found, much to our delight.

-Organized beaches have lounge chairs and umbrellas you can rent pretty cheaply for the whole day.
+Organized beaches have lounge chairs and umbrellas you can rent for the whole day.
 There are bathrooms nearby.
 Attractive young people will come from the cafes and bars across the road to bring you an icy beer, cocktail or snack.

 This is an excellent arrangement.